jaco4873/cds-visual-analytics-2025/src/assignment_2/README.md

 uv run python -m assignment_2.main
 ```

-#### Customizing Configuration
+#### Configuration

-There are two ways to customize the configuration:
+There are two ways to customize the configuration parameters:

 1. **Edit config.py:** Modify the default configuration values directly in the `config.py` file.
 2. **Use command line options:** Override specific settings using command line flags when running the script.